Cutting-Edge Natural Filtration for Clean Water Solutions Worldwide

 Understanding Water Quality Standards: PHGs vs. MCLs

-At Greenfield Water Solutions, we understand that many of our customers prioritize the highest standards of water quality.
-We frequently receive questions about Public Health Goals (PHGs), also known as health guideline levels (HGLs), and how our filters measure up.
-Here, we aim to clarify the difference between PHGs/HGLs and Maximum Contaminant Levels (MCLs) and explain why most filters, including reverse osmosis (RO) systems, ultrafiltration, and distillation, typically adhere to MCL standards.
+At Greenfield Water Solutions, we know that many of our customers prioritize the highest standards of water quality.
+A common question we receive is about Public Health Goals (PHGs), also known as Health Guideline Levels (HGLs), and how these compare to Maximum Contaminant Levels (MCLs).
+In this article, we’ll clarify the difference between these two standards and explain why most filters, including reverse osmosis (RO) systems, ultrafiltration, and gravity feed filters, typically adhere to MCL standards.

 What Are Public Health Goals (PHGs) or Health Guideline Levels (HGLs)?